Brazos County, Texas

 Brazos County Texas bulbs over 6 years ago

 Good day.
 On the side of our home where our Air Conditioning Pad and System are we have a small elm tree that has decided to make its home.
 The base is about two inches under the pad and it has shoots that peek out from under the pad.
 My husband noticed it a couple of years back, but continues to just lop off the shoots (he has been unable to pull the tree out).
 The diameter of the base is about 1", and again we have been unsuccessful in stunting its growth.

 Can you suggest a way we can remove or kill this elm?
 I'm afraid it will damage our AC pad if it continues trying to grow as it is.

 I LIVE OFF UNIVERSITY IN POST OAK FOREST SUBDIVISION DATE FROM THE 70'S THE IS A SPINDLY TREE-BUSH WITH WHITE TO PINK BLOOMS RIGHT NOW-IT IS SUPER FRAGRANT.
 ONE NEIGHBOR SAYS WILD PLUM.
 I'D LIKE TO OBTAIN ONE FOR MY YARD.
 FOREST DR IS THE STREET.
 THANKS, JOHN E. COZAD,DVM

 I have two raised garden boxes that are 8ft x 16ft and 4ft x 16ft respectively.
 Both beds are about 18" deep.
 I have had them in place for a few years and it seems that the soil needs to be enhanced.
 Can you tell me the best way to do this over the winter so that I will have better luck with my spring garden?
 I have added organic material such as grass clippings and compost over the years but I guess I did it at the wrong time or did not apply enough.

-Brazos County Texas over 2 years ago
+Brazos County Texas about 3 years ago